Reading Comprehension Problems

 Fluency means the processing speed and accuracy to read words and knowing the meaning of the words.
 If a child has no fluency problem, he is reading the text rapidly in an unconscious manner and can understand what he is reading, except if a child has hyperlexia.

 If the child has a fluency problem, he has difficulties in sounding out and connecting the sounds of the words and the small groups of words we call syllables in longer words.
-Because of these problems, the child does not have the time to understand the meaning of the words because his mind is preoccupied deciphering the words - the reason why your child has reading comprehension problems.
+Because of these problems, the child does not have the time to understand the meaning of the words because his mind is preoccupied with deciphering the words - the reason why your child has reading comprehension problems.

 The solution to your child's problems with fluency and recognizing the words he read

 Learning to read is like building our own house.
 We need a strong foundation at the very start of the construction and connect the pillars of the building correctly or our house would wither away and we cannot add more floors.
-The sounds of the English language are the foundation for learning to read and connecting the sounds are the pillars of learning to read.
+The sounds of the English language are the foundation for learning to read and connecting the sounds is the pillar of learning to read.
 If an individual has problems with the sounds and connecting the sounds, he would have reading problems.
 Therefore, the solution to the child's recognizing the words and fluency problems is to go back to the basics - learning the sounds and connecting the sounds, the phonological awareness level is the lowest level of the language system.

 To help you solve this mystery, have your child evaluated by a psychologist, but remember not all psychologists can diagnose dyslexia, therefore ask your child's psychologist if he can help you with this matter, but for the time being, you can partly solve this puzzle.